MarSe32m/Java-UDP-Server/README.md

 Use send(DatagramPacket packet) and send(byte[] data, InetAddress address, int port) to send data to peers.
 The latter is preferred since it creates the packet for you.

+Use the setUpdatePeriod(long millis) to change the update period.
+Now it's NOT recommended to make the period too small since it will affect performance.
+If you need a fast periodic update, make your own goddamn loop...

 Disclaimer
 -
 Now this is not at all a professional or robust implementation and should be used at your own responsibilty